 I didn’t notice much of the surrounding landscape as we drove towards the Valley.
 My mind was a little hazy after the 3 flights over 20 hours that took me to get here.
 But once we drove through the first gate and entered the protected area, things became a lot more interesting.
-We started seeing animals almost straight away: first a Barking deer, then a small group of Borneo Pygmy Elephants, a Bearded pig and a few Long-tailed macaques.
+We started seeing animals almost straight away: first a Barking deer, then a small group of Borneo Pygmy Elephants, a Bearded pig, and a few Long-tailed macaques.
 We were off to a promising start.

 The Danum Valley Field Centre (DVFC) is perched in a dreamy spot next to Segama River, amidst lush rainforest shrouded in mist.
-This rainforest is one of the most pristine environments on earth.
+This 130-million-year-old rainforest is one of the most pristine environments on earth.
 There is no record of human habitation in the Valley prior to its protection.
 It is thought, that the area was too remote and inaccessible and the soils were too poor to attract early human settlers.
 While it appears, that humans did visit the area, and even died and were buried here over 300 years ago, these were most likely brief visits or short-term migrations.

-In the first 30 minutes, we spotted our first Red giant flying squirrel, Thomas’ giant flying squirrel and Three-striped palm civet.
+In the first 30 minutes, we spotted our first Red giant flying squirrel, Thomas’ giant flying squirrel, and Three-striped palm civet.

 And then we almost missed the first cat of our trip – the dainty little Leopard cat.
 As there were 4 of us in the back of the truck, we had to take turns between standing at the front and sitting it out at the back.
-I was sitting when we left the field centre, and ironically it was me, who had the best views of the cat.
+I was sitting when we left the field center, and ironically it was me, who had the best views of the cat.
 It was sitting on a log that was jutting out from the bush toward the road.
 I saw it just as we drove past it.
-By the time Jonas reversed the car, the cat was already disappearing into the thicket.
+By the time our driver reversed the car, the cat was already disappearing into the thicket.

 Brief as the sighting was, it was quite a big deal for me.
 While the leopard cats are common in some places in Asia, I managed to not have seen one before.
 So this sighting represented the 12th wild cat species that I have seen in its natural habitat.
 Now I just needed to see one for long enough to photograph it.

 After this excitement, the rest of the night was rather quiet.
-In the next hour and a half, all we had to show for our efforts was a Lesser mouse deer, a distant Philippine slow loris and a Large flying fox.
+In the next hour and a half, all we had to show for our efforts was a Lesser mouse deer, a distant Philippine slow loris, and a Large flying fox.

-One of my favourite things to see in the forest at night is the sleeping birds.
+One of my favourite things to see in the forest at night is sleeping birds.
 It feels like spying on nature, like witnessing something we are not meant to see.
 We saw some stunners this night: a Black-crowned pita and an Asian paradise flycatcher, as well as an unidentified ‘headless’ babbler.

-After breakfast, we headed on a trail walk on the other side of the river.
+After breakfast, we headed on a trail walk on the other side of the Segama river.
 The air was very humid, the trails were very muddy and slippery and the leeches were out in force.
 It was such a characteristic rainforest experience, that it was fun.
 At one point a giant tree had fallen down on the trail completely blocking it.
 By the time we walked around it and climbed over it, we had more leeches on us than I had ever seen at any one time.